5 Smart-working Kitchen Products Worth the Hype

 While not brand new to the scene, induction continues to innovate, ensuring its place in the working-smart kitchen appliances category.

 Induction works by connecting to the size of the pan, heating only where it’s needed.
 This reduces energy waste from an open gas flame or an exposed electrical element that emits heat outside of its center of contact.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The area around the cooking zone also stays relatively cool, as opposed to electric coils or the grate above a gas burner.
 So you don’t have to worry about an accidental burn.
 Look for added safety features such as automatic turnoff in the case of extreme heat or if a cooking zone operates for a particularly long time.